Scroll to top

 Lower-Risk Areas

-• Gombe: Government and commercial district with higher security presence relative to the rest of the city
+• Gombe: Government and commercial district with higher security presence relative to the rest of the city.
+Location of most international hotels and government offices.

-• Ngaliema: Expatriate and diplomatic area with established security infrastructure
+• Ngaliema: Expatriate and diplomatic area with established private security infrastructure and managed residential compounds.

-• Major hotel compounds: International hotels maintain their own security perimeters
+• Major international hotel compounds: International hotels maintain their own security perimeters and are appropriate bases for visiting executives.

 Elevated-Risk Areas

-• Kinshasa beyond Gombe and Ngaliema: Significantly elevated crime and armed robbery risk
+• Kinshasa beyond Gombe and Ngaliema: Significantly elevated armed robbery and crime risk across most other districts.

-• Night-time movement: Materially more dangerous than daytime regardless of district
+• Night-time movement anywhere: Materially more dangerous than daytime regardless of district.
+Night movement should be avoided.

 Quick Reference